World History as a tale of Science with its positive take on Human Activity over Time.

 Newton at the Center

 In this book, readers watch as Copernicus's systematic observations place the sun at the center of our universe-to the dismay of establishment thinkers.
 After readers follow the achievements and frustrations of Galileo, Kepler, and Descartes, they appreciate the amazing Isaac Newton, whose discoveries about gravity, motion, colors, calculus, and Earth's place in the universe set the stage for modern physics, astronomy, mathematics, chemistry and modern political theory.
 Yes, Thomas Jefferson and John Adams both read Newton's Principia.
-That amazing book makes it clear that the great world follows understandable rules, why can't nations do the same thing?
+That amazing book makes it clear that the great world follows understandable rules.
+So why can't nations do the same thing?

 The Story of Science: Einstein Adds A New Dimension